Strabismus , Squint or Eye Turn

 Why does my child have a squint?

 The underlying basis can be complicated and at times serious, and best discussed with our Optometrist.
+Space occupying brain lesions, such as tumors can be responsible.
+Family history of squint is relevant.
 Benign presentations most commonly seen in children , can be addressed with the use of corrective lenses in combination with patching of the better eye and some visual therapy exercises.

 Why patching and visual therapy.